somasis/musl-wiki/future-ideas.md

 # Fortify

-glibc has a feature, _FORTIFY_SOURCE, which hardens programs against many common security errors using a mix of special bounds-checking functions in libc and macros and inline functions in the libc headers which use GCC features to track known object sizes and provide information to the functions in libc.
+glibc has a feature, `_FORTIFY_SOURCE`, which hardens programs against many common security errors using a mix of special bounds-checking functions in libc and macros and inline functions in the libc headers which use GCC features to track known object sizes and provide information to the functions in libc.

-Rather than developing and maintaining a corresponding feature in musl, we would like to see a libc-agnostic _FORTIFY_SOURCE implementation built purely on GCC features.
+Rather than developing and maintaining a corresponding feature in musl, we would like to see a libc-agnostic `_FORTIFY_SOURCE` implementation built purely on GCC features.
 It would be based on an alternate set of headers which use GCC's `#include_next` feature to get the libc headers, then proceed to define macros similar in spirit to glibc's, but using 100% inline functions rather than